Combining Treatments for Optimal Results

 Another common pitfall is expecting overnight results.
 Dark spots took time to develop, and they'll take time to fade.
 Realistic expectations help you stick with a routine long enough to see real changes.

-Don't forget the rest of your skincare routine whilst focusing on dark spots.
+Don't forget the rest of your skincare routine while focusing on dark spots.
 A compromised skin barrier or dehydrated skin won't respond well to active ingredients, no matter how good they are.

 Frequently Asked Questions